Guillem96/idealista-big-data-project/idealista-python/README.md

 $ python make_dataset.py download -o ../../data/raw
 ```

-The script will go over the most important cities from spain and download all the
+The script will go over the most important cities in Spain and download all the
  flats available for rent that are posted in the Idealista web page.

 The data, will look like as follows: